artsy/README/playbooks/rfcs.md

   repos, or perhaps engineering leadership?
 If specific people need to approve use an `@` mention in the RFC to say so.

-Create an issue, and work from this template:
+Create a PR (or an issue), and work from this template:

     Title: "RFC: Add a Markdown Spell Checker to all Markdown docs in PR"